sebdehne/SmartHomeServer/README.md

 Smarthome backend and frontend

 ### Features:
-- EV Charging station control
+- Management of my EV Charging stations (See [hardware](https://github.com/sebdehne/EvChargingStationHardware) and [firmware](https://github.com/sebdehne/EvChargingStationFirmware))
   - Charge only when energy prices are low (overrideable)
   - Intelligent load sharing between multiple stations
-  - Logging of real power consumption
+  - Logging of all parameters, incl. power consumption
 - Heating control
   - Heat only when energy prices are low
   - Keep certain temperature